AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-d-deferred-compensation-etc/part-i-pension-profit-sharing-stock-bonus-plans-etc/subpart-a-general-rule/sec-408a.md

 *"(C) from a qualified tuition program to the extent provided in section 529(c)(3)(E)."; and*

-(C) by adding at the end the following new sentence: "The earnings and contributions of any qualified tuition program from which a qualified rollover contribution is made under subparagraph (C) shall be treated in the same manner as the earnings and contributions of a Roth IRA from which a qualified rollover contribution is made under subparagraph (A).".
+(C) by adding at the end the following new sentence: "The earnings and contributions of any qualified tuition program from which a qualified rollover contribution is made under subparagraph (C) shall be treated in the same manner as the earnings and contributions of a Roth IRA from which a qualified rollover contribution is made under subparagraph (A)."

 See 2022 Amendment notes below.